chrislee35/orange3-nlp-book/chapters/07/Sentiment.md

 ### 7.2 Exercise: Analyzing Twitter Data

-Goal: Analyze public sentiment in tweets using both rule-based and ML-based methods.
+Goal: Analyze public sentiment in movie reviews using both rule-based and ML-based methods.

-Dataset
+#### Dataset

-Use a sample dataset like tweets-election.csv or any collection of tweets labeled with text and (optionally) sentiment.
+Use a sample dataset like movie-reviews.csv or any collection of tweets labeled with text and (optionally) sentiment.

 #### Workflow Setup

-    1. Load `election-tweets-2016.tab` using Corpus.
+    1. Load `movie-reviews.tab` using *Corpus*.
-    2. Preprocess with Preprocess Text.
+    2. Preprocess with *Preprocess Text*.
     3. Apply *Sentiment Analysis*.
     4. Visualize results:
         * Box Plot: sentiment by topic or hashtag